Impact of Position Uncertainty on the Secrecy Performance of Pinching Antenna Systems: System Model

 where $\phi = \frac{2\pi}{ \, \lambda_{g}}\|{\psi}_{p} - \psi_{0}\|$ denotes the phase shift incurred by the signal propagation inside the waveguide, $\lambda_{g} =\lambda/n_{\mathrm{eff}}$ is the guided wavelength in the waveguide, and $n_B\sim \mathcal{CN}(0,\sigma^2)$.
 Therefore, Bob’s instantaneous SNR is

 where $\bar{\gamma}=\eta P_s/\sigma^2$ denotes the effective transmit SNR.

 Similarly, the received signal at Eve is

 where $n_E \sim \mathcal{CN}(0,\sigma^2)$.
-Due to pinching-position uncertainty, a horizontal mismatch is introduced between the radiating point and Eve, which affects the propagation distance.
+Due to pinching-position uncertainty, a horizontal mismatch is introduced between the radiating point and Eve, which affects the propagation distance \footnote{The locations of Bob and Eve directly affect the corresponding SNRs through the propagation distances and hence the resulting secrecy performance.}.
 Accordingly, the instantaneous SNR at Eve is given by

 The probability density function (PDF) of $\gamma_B$ and $\gamma_E$ can be obtained as \eqref{eq:fgammaB_final} and \eqref{eq:fgammaE_final}, respectively, shown at the top of next page.
 The details are provided in Appendix A.